 Please try to hear your child read every day.
 In addition to ensuring they are reading the words correctly, you will help your child enormously if you can ask them questions about the meaning of what they have just read, to check their understanding of particular words or phrases.

-We will be going to Smokey Row on Tuesday afternoons.
-Please ensure your child has NAMED wellingtons in school on this day and a suitable coat: we will be going even in inclement weather!
+We will be going to Smokey Row on Monday afternoons.
+Please ensure your child has NAMED Wellingtons in school on this day and a suitable coat: we will be going even in inclement weather!

 Homework is set every Friday and is due in the following Thursday.
 Please check your child’s book bag for their homework slips and try to remind your child to put their homework in the tray once they have completed it.
 Thank you.

-Our PE days are Monday and Friday this term; please make sure your child has a NAMED PE kit in school on those days.
+Our P.E. days are Tuesday and Friday this term; please make sure your child has a NAMED P.E. kit in school on those days.